 Essential Concepts

 Several key concepts underpin the effective use of anti-infective guidelines in managing CAIs.
 Antimicrobial stewardship is a critical component, emphasizing the responsible use of antibiotics to minimize the development of resistance.
 Diagnostic stewardship involves the appropriate use of diagnostic tests to identify the causative pathogens and guide antimicrobial selection.
-De-escalation therapy refers to the practice of switching from broad-spectrum antibiotics to narrower-spectrum agents once the causative pathogen and its antimicrobial susceptibilities are known.
+Because of that, de-escalation therapy refers to the practice of switching from broad-spectrum antibiotics to narrower-spectrum agents once the causative pathogen and its antimicrobial susceptibilities are known.
 Finally, patient education is essential to ensure adherence to treatment regimens and promote preventive measures.

 Importance of Local Epidemiology

 It is crucial to recognize that the epidemiology of CAIs can vary significantly across different geographic regions and communities.
-Local surveillance data should be used to inform anti-infective guidelines and tailor treatment recommendations to the specific pathogens and antimicrobial resistance patterns prevalent in a particular area.
+In practice, local surveillance data should be used to inform anti-infective guidelines and tailor treatment recommendations to the specific pathogens and antimicrobial resistance patterns prevalent in a particular area.
 This approach ensures that empirical antimicrobial therapy is appropriate and effective, minimizing the risk of treatment failures and the emergence of resistance.
 Regularly updated local antibiograms, which summarize the antimicrobial susceptibility patterns of common pathogens, are valuable tools for guiding antimicrobial selection.

 Trends and Latest Developments